-The Lego and "Story Table" Workshops use the same principle to engage and teach: student construct, then retell the Bible story using props (figurines, Legos, etc).
+The LEGO and "Story Table" Workshops use the same principle to engage and teach: student construct, then retell the Bible story using props (figurines, LEGO, etc).
 In the past, these workshop ideas have been called "Diorama" and "Construction" workshops.

 They are a particularly fun and "different" kind of workshop in the Rotation Model.

 Lego table dramas can be as simple or elaborate as time and student ability allow.

 There are many reasons why we like "LEGO" workshops:

 - Kids and adults love to build with Legos.